RECOMMENDED GEAR FOR STONE KING RALLY

 Polythene ziploc bag(s)

+Or similar.
 To protect valuables that could be damaged in an otherwise wet day pack.

 STRONGLY RECOMMENDED